optakt/flow-dps/README.md

 ## Build

-You can build every binary by running `go build -tags="relic" -o . ./...` from the root of the repository.
+You can build every binary by running `go build -tags=relic -o . ./...` from the root of the repository.